AMA-VIP/HR-Data/README.md

 - Analyse employee demographics, job roles, and satisfaction levels to identify trends to attrition
 - Determine which factor have the most significant impact on employee turnover.
 - Provide actionable insight to help HR department improve employee retention strategies

+## DATA DESCRIPTION
+- Datasets: The datasets includes various attribute of employee such as:
+   - EmployeeID, Age, Gender, Department, Job role
+   - Job Satisfaction
+   - Attririon (whether the employee left the organization or not)
+   - OvertTome, Work Life Balance

+##